NeuTec Pharma Ltd

 NeuTec Pharma Ltd. was a Pharmaceuticals company located in Lloyd St N, Manchester, United Kingdom.
 This site was developed by Pharma around 2003 to promote their company and NeuTec's two leading products Mycograb® and Aurograb®.
 In July 2006 the company was acquired by Novartis Pharma AG.
 The site's domain eventually expired and the information regarding NeuTecPharma Ltd disappeared from the WWW.

-I first heard about Mycograb® and Aurograb® when I was in London, UK attending a 2006 onference about the use of healthcare data analytics and how it can revolutionize the entire healthcare industry.
-I work for a progressive software development firm and we have observed 3 current trends for improving medical outcomes with the use of medical data analytics.
-The conference was a means for my company to network, perhaps find new clients, as well as contribute to the ongoing discussions regarding the coding involved to create the means to gather data and analyze it.
-The conference was informative.
+Salesforce consultant.
+One of the most exciting areas is happening in healthcare analytics.
+As far as I am concerned the use of healthcare big data to improve patient care and healthcare deliverables is still in its inception.
+Companies in the health field marketplace are clamoring for custom software.However, Salesforce recognized the need and is setting a new standard for patient management software that goes beyond electronic medical records alone.
+Most of us developers as well as health care companies' IT folks feel that we have only scratched the surface of what the clinical data can be used for and how health care analytics can change the face of healthcare as we now know it.
+It just happened to turn out that my company did some pro bono work for a community that was a recipient of some of an SIF grant.
+I was in London, UK attending a c2006 onference about the use of healthcare data analytics with the Salesforce Health Cloud platform and how it can revolutionize the entire healthcare industry.
+The conference was a means for my company to network, perhaps find new clients, as well as contribute to the ongoing discussions regarding health care analytics etc. The conference was informative.
 I took a side trip to see a potential client in Manchester where NeuTec Pharma Ltd. was located.
-It seemed that everyone I met was talking about Novartis Pharma AG acquiring NeuTec Pharma Ltd and what it might mean for the pharma industry. in all it was a successful trip with my acquiring a number of good leads.
+It seemed that everyone I met was talking about Novartis Pharma AG acquiring NeuTec Pharma Ltd and what it might mean for the pharma industry. in all it was a successful trip with my aquiring a number of good leads.
 I continued to follow the two drugs, Mycograb® and Aurograb®.
 In 2008 Novartis decided to pull the plug on Aurograb.
 Pundits said that Novartis' high-premium $569m takeover of NeuTec Pharma in 2006 was perhaps now looking like an increasingly expensive mistake.
 Then in 2010 Novartis abandoned their continuing development of anti-fungal agent Mycograb, highlighting the high cost of R&D failure in the pharma industry.

 Nevertheless when I recently discovered that the domain was available, I bought it with the intent of restoring some of its original content found in its archived pages.
 I believe that the information on neutecpharma.com's archived pages is still important and should be available for online viewing if for no other reason than for historical purposes.